nkyriakopoulou/ENAsequencesWorkflow/README.md

 if they conform to the International Nucleotide Sequence Database Collaboration (INSDC) guidelines.

 This repository is entirely made of R scripts.
+The scripts require R version 4.0.3 and above.